Funhobbyprojects/TelegramDoorEvents/README.md

 ## Software details

-AS for the WiFi connection.
+As for the WiFi connection.
 Enter your router's credentials on the place of the ***.

 Hereby a disclaimer for the (in)secure connection!
 In my project I used this code: